Fallout 4 Creatures Guide – Animal Control, How To Kill, Legendary Creatures

 What makes Feral Ghouls extremely intimidating is they always run in packs.
 They are extremely fast (unlike zombies) and deal radiation damage with every lunging strike.
 They also heal from radiation, so avoid such weapons.

 Most of the Feral Ghouls individually are fairly weak, but their threat is from sheer numbers.
 However, you might encounter some really buffed ones called Charred Feral Ghouls.
 These ones have incredible resilience and do a lot of damage.

 Some Feral Ghouls will glow.
-These Glowing Ones deal very large radiation damage even from a distance, and have the ability to revive recently killed allies of theirs.
-Take out a Feral Ghoul’s legs to make them easier to finishing off.
+These Glowing Ones deal very large radiation damage even from a distance and have the ability to revive recently killed allies of theirs.
+Take out a Feral Ghoul’s legs to make them easier to finish off.

 These include the Mirelurk King and the Mirelurk Queen.
 The King comes in different varieties (including glowing), and are extremely fast.
 They have a devastating Sonic Attack that makes them truly dangerous, and can also use stealth like Chameleon Deathclaws.